mayb333/RecSys/README.md

 # How it works
 In this version of the project, the Content-Based Recommender is implemented using CatBoostClassifier model.

-The data is loaded from the KarpovCourses PostgreSQL DataBase.
+The data is loaded from the KarpovCourses PostgreSQL DataBase and being tracked with **Data Version Control**

 The recommendations are being made by passing into the service endpoint a user_id.